Some history

 Some suckage

 I did all this months ago with the Droid Sans font — I would rather have nice text rendering than the Ovi Store — but reverted to play with Nokia Bubbles.
 Only the Qt problem has been solved since.
-If you install your font to your mass storage2 and you plug your phone in by USB, it can no longer read the font to draw letters it doesn't know about.
+If you install your font to your mass storage and you plug your phone in by USB, it can no longer read the font to draw letters it doesn't know about.
 "File manager" becomes "i e r" in the, erm, "Alt-Tab box" below.

 Also, some of the icons used on the phone appear to be characters in the font, which don't exist outside of Nokia Sans.
 See the square next to "General".
 I have only tried English - I wouldn't be surprised if this rendered painfully in any other language.